PROGRAM DETAILS

 Have you ever marveled at a famous art piece and wondered how they did it?
 Drawing Foundation holds the secrets!
 In this exciting class, you’ll discover your own artistic voice while building your portfolio with abstract compositions, still-lives, life drawings, portraitures, and landscapes.
 Learn from experienced artists and faculty who can help unlock your artistry.
 Whether you're new to art or returning to sharpen your skills, this class is essential for the fine artist who wants to impress college admissions teams.

-o Blending tool (tortillons, blending stump, and/or scrap paper)
+• Blending tools (tortillons, blending stumps, and/or scrap paper)

 Schedule: Monday–Friday, 9:00 am–4:00 pm, in-person or online